 State COVID-19 Bulletins

-A number of states have issued notices or bulletins that request or require accommodations for insureds during the COVID-19 crisis and, in some cases, make accommodations for regulatory requirements that apply to surplus lines brokers, nonadmitted carriers or both.
-This is a summary of those statements compiled by WSIA as of 4-4-20.
+WSIA is also keeping a more comprehensive listing of those same notices and bulletins as well as any data calls, guidance on business interruption insurance, accommodations for regulatory requirements, and any other guidance relevant to surplus lines brokers, nonadmitted carriers or both.
+This is a summary of those statements compiled by WSIA as of September 4, 2020.
 Learn more about WSIA policy positions on state and federal COVID-19-related legislative and regulatory advocacy here.

 The NAIC issued a NAIC COVID-19 white paper which discusses various coverages and includes a section on business interruption.
 Additionally, they maintain a Coronavirus Resources Center covering a broad array of information and resources for all sectors of insurance.